jgradio64/TTRPGDiscordBot/README.md

 ### Chatting with the bot

-To talk to the bot, you need to start your sentence with `@assistant`, then the rest of your message.
+To talk to the bot, you need mention the bot by tagging it, then type the rest of your message.
 It will automatically create a MongoDB object if none exist and save your messages to your server as you converse.
 There is no script to start a new conversation at the moment.

 ### Deleting the Chat History

-To delete your conversation with the bot, just type `@basic_gpt_bot delete`, making sure that `@basic_gpt_bot` is a mention of the bot, not just typed text.
+To delete your conversation with the bot, just tag the bot like so: `@basic_gpt_bot delete`, making sure that `@basic_gpt_bot` is a mention of the bot, not just typed text.

 ## Planned Developments

 I plan to work on a few more developments to make the bot more efficient and user-friendly.
 The following are my priorities at the moment:

-- Refactoring the structure to be better organized.
+- Refactoring the code structure to be better organized.
 - Improving how users converse with the bot.
 - Allowing users to chat with the bot not just on a server, but also direct messages
 - Adding an archive option so that you do not lose your prior campaign conversations just because you want to make a new one.